-Without running the risk of pissing off my followers since my audience is different from one to another.
+Without risking pissing off my followers since my audience differs from one to another.

-However, this is what obtains for me!… You need to do your research to figure out what works best for you.
+However, this applies to me!… You need to do your research to figure out what works best for you.

 However, if you have the resources in-house to create/curate unique content to all your social networks, this would be ideal.If social media is not your thing and you don’t have the necessary skills, tools, and resources to handle it in-house, then you can outsource this to Mauco!
 Click To Tweet